KoMaN4eRo/EnterpriseAPI/README.md

 ## API
 ### ACCOUNT
 Methods available:
-+ Login
++ LOGIN
+	+ Description: Use this method, if you want to authenticate via LinkedIn.
+WARNING: Only after authentication you can use POST, PUT and DELETE methods
 	+ Type: [GET]
 	+ Address: [~/api/Account/Login]
 	+ Response:
 		+ Status code: 200
 		+ Message: "Login complete"
-	+ Error: If you already login? and you try to use this method again, you will get
+	+ Error: If you already login and you try to use this method again, you will get
 		+ Status code: 404
-+ Logout
++ LOGOUT